Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_streams_and_tasks/getting_started_with_streams_and_tasks.md

 ```
 execute task PROCESS_FILES_TASK;
 ```
-Wait here for processing (Can monitor from you Query History tab)
+Wait here for processing (Can monitor from your Query History tab)

 ### k)  Query Staging View and its Stream
 Streams make it so easy to track changes, after running Process Task: